microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create a storage account and configure Python scripts

 In this exercise, you will use the [Azure Portal](https://portal.azure.com) to create a storage account.
-Then you will modify the scripts that you will run to compare the performance of various VM configurations so that they can use this account to store data in blob storage.
+Then you will modify the job scripts used to compare the performance of various VM configurations so they can use this account to store data in blob storage.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If you are asked to log in, do so using your Microsoft account.